biochorl/De-novo-nanobody-re-design/README.md

 ---
 ## Acknowledgements

 Most of the Google colaboratories were developed by customizing other colabs, referenced in the corresponding file.
 I linked the paper or the original source describing all the different methods.
-This repo was written with help of [Google Gemini-CLI](https://github.com/google-gemini/gemini-cli).

 ## Contact